-- Each player rolls a die to determine how many cards they draw.
-Players move forward for each of their correct answers.
+- Each player rolls a die to determine how many cards to draw.
+Players move forward for each correct answer.
 Kids might have to read a sight word or answer a math fact correctly, for example.

 You can easily adapt board games so that multiple age and ability levels can play together.
 Just have a set of cards for each player based on his or her skill level.